u0953009/11/README.md

 ## Model description
 **1. Model Architecture**
    - Existing architecures were used to train: AlexNet, Inception V3, InceptionResV2, VGG16.
-   - Inception v3 is a widely-used image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset. (https://cloud.google.com/tpu/docs/inception-v3-advanced)
-   - A few top layers of Inception V3 are removed: from the top to right above mixed7 layer. (https://github.com/u0953009/Binary-Classifier/blob/master/images/inception%20v3/inception.txt)
-   - On top of the pre-trained model, classification layers are built: Fully connected layer (1024 units, ReLU), drop out rate 0.3, and output layer (1, Sigmoid).
-   - The weights of Inception V3 was not loaded.
-     - Typically, both the architecture and the weights of a pre-trained model are used, but the weights of Inception V3 were not loaded here.
-The weights of Inception V3 could not be loaded when grayscale images were used as input.
+   - Top layers of each architecture are replaced.
+   - Except AlexNet, each architecture is used both with and without pre-trained weights.
        <p>&nbsp;</p>
 **2. Data description**
    - Images used to train this classifier are (1) photos (2) simulation images (3) extracted images from videos of an Allegro robotic hand trying to grasp an object.